hamish2014/FreeCAD_drawing_dimensioning/README.md

 FreeCAD_drawing_dimensioning
 ============================

-Drawing dimensioning workbench for FreeCAD v0.15 or later.
+Drawing dimensioning workbench for FreeCAD v0.15 and v0.16.

-Take note that this workbench is experimental and still contains bugs.
+Take note that hamish2014/FreeCAD_drawing_dimensioning is no longer maintained.

 Intended work-flow:
   * create a drawing page and a drawing of the part using the drawing workbench